 Community-level prevention practitioners and allied partners working to prevent substance misuse in the Northwest Prevention Technology Transfer Center HHS Region 10: Alaska, Idaho, Oregon, and Washington.
 Prevention professionals interested in this course but who work outside of Region 10 are encouraged to contact their region’s PTTC to learn what opportunities for similar courses are available to them.

-In order to receive up to 13 continuing education hours, participants are expected to view the 20-minute video tutorial, complete individual pre-session learning assignments, join and actively engage in each session.
+In order to receive up to 11 continuing education hours, participants are expected to view the 20-minute video tutorial; complete pre-session learning assignments; be prepared for and join each session; and actively engage in discussions.
 Participants will need to confirm with their certification board to determine if these certification hours are accepted towards their specific certification requirements.

 Due to limited enrollment, if you cannot commit to the full participant requirements, please defer this registration opportunity to others.